Drop all claims to sacrifice

 At some point in each season, there's always the moment when some (usually weeping) contestant, fearing they're about to be dropped or fiercely monologuing to the camera about why they must win at all costs, declares sacrifice: “I've sacrificed EVERYTHING to be here”; “I've made soooo many sacrifices for this show.”

 I'm all for plugging in choice wherever you might catch yourself claiming sacrifice.
 I'm not fan of TV and have been an avid non-watcher my whole adult life.
-So is it a sacrifice to watch it with my daughter?
-It's one of a handful of ways I've found to spend time with the current version of her.
+So is it a sacrifice to watch it with my fashion-fascinated kid?
+It's one of a handful of ways I've found to spend time with the current version of this ever-changing wondrous being.
 I got involved with Project Runway in particular because it's actually fun for me to watch, and we make the most of the banter it begs for.
-Before that, I watched the Bachelor for a couple of seasons too (so much yelling at TV people!), then when I found I couldn't stand the utter idiocy going into round three, I stopped.
+Before that, I watched the Bachelor with this same kid for a couple of seasons too (so much yelling at TV people!), then when I found I couldn't stand the utter idiocy going into round three, I stopped.
 Choice.

-With my extremely dyslexic son, I choose to read aloud books about SWAT and military K-9 units and bombs—blowing-up stuff I'd rather blow off.
+With my younger extremely dyslexic kid, I choose to read aloud books about SWAT and military K-9 units and bombs—blowing-up stuff I'd rather blow off.
 Is this a sacrifice?
 Actually, it's pure love, and therefore pure bliss.
-I'm so in love with this guy that I would—well, I'd sit around reading these things.
-If some handsome butch showed up (say, a cross between Tig Notaro and—remember Grace Jones with a flattop?) and she wanted me to read those things aloud to her, I'd say, Oh well, she sure looked good.
+I'm so in love with this character that I would—well, I'd sit around reading these things.
+If some handsome dyke showed up (say, a cross between Tig Notaro and—remember Grace Jones with a flattop?) and she wanted me to read those things aloud to her, I'd walk away thinking, Oh well, she sure looked good for a minute there.

 I bring up these parenting examples because people are notorious for claiming sacrifice as parents.
-I visited a bio page on a website and was stunned to find “self-sacrificing mother” in a string of positive descriptors.
-(I sat there for an unrequited moment looking for irony.)
+I visited a bio page on someone's website and was stunned to find “self-sacrificing mother” in a string of positive descriptors.
+(I sat there for a fruitless moment looking for irony.)
 If you're not a parent, please keep reading: make parenting a metaphor for any realm of life where you might needlessly superimpose sacrifice.

 Anything you do as a parent, you do because you choose it.
 You choose it because it's what you most want for your child.
 You choose it because that choice makes you the kind of parent you want to be.
 I used to do without vacations and other dreamy things to have my kids in a Waldorf school.
 Sacrifice?
 Not a bit of it.
 I wanted my kids to spend half the day outside.
 I wanted them to card wool, carve wood, handle silk.
 All of this made me happy (whatever it did for them).
 It was a choice, and choice implies going for this and therefore not that.
 Do you want to claim you've sacrificed some that every time you choose some this?
 It's an option.
 Or you could feel great about choice.